yenoyen/Slim-Checkout/README.md

 # Slim-Checkout

 What it does:
-- allows to hide elemnts on heckout pages
+- allows to hide elements on checkout pages
     - optional hide on checkout pages (checkout_shipping.php, checkout_payment.phpheckout_confirmation.php and checkout_success)
     - optional Hide also on shopping_cart.php
     - select each group to hide (navbar, header area, boxes, footer and footer suffix